Silumba Showing off Maize Crop

 Supply sports teams with uniforms, balls, nets, cleats, etc.

-Trained (10) seniors students to be facilitators of the LaRed () - Faith-based training for successful living.
+Trained (10) seniors to be facilitators of the LaRed faith-based moral living training program - www.LaRed.org

 Helped to establish student led LaRed program for (100) students at (10) tables.